selsamman/proxily/README.md

 ```
 ### Use of ES6 Proxies

-proxy and useProxy create and returns an ES6 proxy for the object your component uses.
+proxy and useProxy create and return an ES6 proxy for the object your component uses.
 This proxy will rerender the component when any property referenced in the render function changes or any child property of the referenced property changes.
 The proxy traps all references so it can:

-* Note any properties referenced during the course of rendering.
+* Note any properties referenced during the course of rendering and re-render when that property changes.
-* When any property (or child property) is modified, the component is re-rendered.
 * As child properties are referenced a proxy is substituted so that this behavior is passed down to all child properties.
 * A parent child hierarchy is created such that modifying child properties causes re-rendering of any component referencing parent properties, thus emulating the familiar rules of immutable object reference and shallow comparison as used in redux.
 ## Usage Patterns